B2MAGE/mage-backend/README.md

 - [docs/operations.md](docs/operations.md): runbook, health checks, auth matrix, and troubleshooting
 - [docs/engineering-standards.md](docs/engineering-standards.md): coding, API, testing, and review expectations
 - [CONTRIBUTING.md](CONTRIBUTING.md): branch, PR, and review workflow

-## Current Scope

-The backend is still early-stage infrastructure.
-It already has a real authentication model, persistence layer, migrations, and tests, but it does not yet have a broader authorization framework, logout/token revocation, or token expiration.